Skip to main content

 What is unit testing

-One of the most popular frameworks for writing unit tests for JavaScript code is jest.
+One of the most popular frameworks for writing unit tests for JavaScript code is vitest.
 In this section, we will use this framework.

 Prerequisites for writing unit tests